Using a Mortgage for Debt Management

 A First Lien HELOC can allow you access to your home equity without having to refinance, assuming you are in good credit standing.
 It’s a solution for people who manage debt well but may have experienced an unexpected medical procedure or a similar unplanned expense that they’d like to pay off immediately.

 It’s a great debt management option because it also helps households by eliminating tens or possibly hundreds of thousands of dollars in excessive mortgage interest payments.
-Though it doesn’t require immediate payback or resolution, mortgage interest can often be a difficult debt to pay down.
+Though it doesn’t require immediate payback or resolution, mortgage interest can often be a problematic debt to pay down.

-This solution truly leverages a borrower’s ability to budget and maximizes their wealth building to secure a bright financial future.
+This solution truly leverages a borrower’s ability to budget and maximizes their wealth-building to secure a bright financial future.

-Another debt management plan is hiring a company to negotiate or settle your debt, so you can pay a reduced amount.
+Another debt management plan is hiring a company to negotiate or settle your debt so that you can pay a reduced amount.
 This solution is specific to unsecured debt, like credit cards or personal loans.
-It will not help you with house or car debts since they can be foreclosed or repossessed.
+It will not help you with your house or car debts since they can be foreclosed or repossessed.
 It’s also not for federal student loans.
 But if you have significant credit card debt, it may be an option for you.

 You’ll likely be advised to stop making monthly payments until the settlement company can convince the creditor to accept a negotiated, reduced amount.
 Sounds incredible, right?

 No, no it’s not.
 It’s not incredible because those missed payments are going to damage your credit score, which can result in higher interest rates on future loans and credit cards.
-You may not realize it right away, but you’ll be hit with fees for that debt settlement service, often around 25%.
+You may not realize it right away, but you’ll be charged fees for that debt settlement service, often around 25%.
 And, let’s not forget the tax implications.
 The IRS considers any forgiven debt over $600 as income.
 So, if you had $15,000 forgiven, you’ll pay taxes on that amount, which will likely be around $5,000.

-Chapter 13 Bankruptcy
+Chapter 13 bankruptcy

 No matter what debt management program you choose to try, it’s important to remember that your spending habits also need to change.
 Otherwise, you can easily fall right back into debt.
 Work with a financial planner to go over your current debt and to discuss these (and other) options.
-If a debt management solution is the suggested next step, be sure to give one of our salary-based mortgage consultants a call.
+If a debt management solution is the suggested next step, be sure to give one of our dedicated mortgage consultants a call.